- Course Descriptions

 The ACFE's 2013/2014 Compensation Guide for Anti-Fraud Professionals shows that CFEs earn 25% more than non-CFEs in similar positions.

-The 2007 Salary Guide from Robert Half International lists the CFE as one of the credentials most sought after by employers.
+The demand for CFEs is evident.
 In fact, the FBI, U.S. Department of Defense, U.S. Government Accountability Office, the Postal Inspection Service, and the Integrated Market Enforcement Team (IMET) branch of the Royal Canadian Mounted Police officially recognize the CFE designation for their fraud investigators.

 What do CFEs do?